-- this Part even though the person has ceased to be employed in the Public Sector by or under an employing authority. - (5) The Commissioner's instructions may specify the disciplinary action that may be taken under this Act in respect of a former employee who is found to have committed a breach of discipline, and the provisions of this Part apply to and in relation to the disciplinary action as if the former employee were an employee. - The taking of disciplinary action with respect to a former (6) employee does not affect the former employee's retirement or resignation or the benefits, rights and liabilities arising from the retirement or resignation. - For the purposes of this Part, in circumstances specified in the (7) Commissioner's instructions, a former employing authority of an employee is to be taken to be the employing authority of the employee. - (8) Nothing in this Part limits the power of an employing authority under other provisions of this Act to take improvement action in relation to an employee in circumstances in which the employing authority considers it appropriate to do so.
+- (5) The Commissioner's instructions may specify the disciplinary action that may be taken under this Act in respect of a former employee who is found to have committed a breach of discipline, and the provisions of this Part apply to and in relation to the disciplinary action as if the former employee were an employee. - (6) The taking of disciplinary action with respect to a former employee does not affect the former employee's retirement or resignation or the benefits, rights and liabilities arising from the retirement or resignation. - (7) For the purposes of this Part, in circumstances specified in the Commissioner's instructions, a former employing authority of an employee is to be taken to be the employing authority of the employee. - (8) Nothing in this Part limits the power of an employing authority under other provisions of this Act to take improvement action in relation to an employee in circumstances in which the employing authority considers it appropriate to do so.

-77. Employees appointed by Governor, exercise of powers as to
+77. Employees appointed by Governor, exercise of powers as to in the case of an employee who is not a chief executive officer, by the employing authority of the department or organisation;